 Even better, you can get advanced capabilities for free by using shared, open-source data modules, which you can cooperate on with other developers.

-For example: if you want to enable users to share files from their storage account in your app, you can just integrate the shares module within a matter of minutes, giving you client-side thumbnail generation and other features in the process.
+For example: enable the sharing of files by simply integrating the shares module within a matter of minutes, giving you client-side thumbnail generation and other features in the process.

-The very first prototype of rs.js has been written in November 2010.
-Since then, it has been used, tested, stabilized, and improved in more than 4000 commits.
-The library has been used in commercial apps by hundreds of thousands of users, and in countries around the globe.
-We have seen pretty much every device, browser, privacy setting and network connection there is, and fixed bugs and issues for most of them.
+The first prototype of rs.js was written in November 2010.
+Since then, it has been used, tested, stabilized, and improved in over 4000 commits.
+The library has been used in commercial apps by hundreds of thousands of users, and in countries across the globe.
+Bugs and issues have been noted and fixed for virtually every device, browser, privacy setting and network connection there is.

 In short: you can rely on rs.js to do its job.
 And if you do find a critical bug, there’s a team of people who will help with fixing it.